Lugribossk/iframe-widgets/README.md

 ## Usage

-1. Open the widget configuration tool.
-There's a demo version hosted [here](http://lugribossk.github.io/iframe-widgets/target/configure/configure.html).
+1. Open the widget configuration tool (configure.html).
 2. Configure the widget with the options you want.
 3. Use the Widget URL to view or use the widget standalone.